Shopping Links

 That said, here's the question I'm left asking about Kite: Is it a psychological thriller that failed due to the abridged plot, or is it just a dandied-up, testosterone-driven shock flick trying to look like something more?

-Properly explored, the dysfunctional relationships could've been believable and intriguing.
+Properly explored, the dysfunctional relationships could have been believable and intriguing.
 As is, the characters are too shallow for me to see more than simple shock value.
-The violence similarly breaks down without any meaning to back it; graphic violence can be used as a tool, but Kite is unnecessarily bloody to no apparent end.
-Worse for the rest of the story, the action is well out of the realm of the realistic--I don't think there's a single punch that doesn't drive someone three inches into a wall.
-As a result, Kite degrades into little more than an (admittedly dazzling) action movie in several parts, making it all the more difficult to take the rest of the story seriously, and the grim plot in turn robs the action of some of its fun.
+The violence similarly loses its impact without any meaning to back it; graphic violence can be used as a tool, but Kite is unnecessarily bloody to no apparent end.
+Worse, the action is well out of the realm of the realistic--I don't think there's a single punch that doesn't drive someone three inches into a wall.
+As a result, Kite degrades into little more than an (admittedly dazzling) action movie in several parts, making it all the more difficult to take the rest of the story seriously.
+The grim plot in turn robs the action of some of its fun.

 Actually, my question above is answered by the uncut version: The addition of XXX-grade sex and rape scenes make it all too clear that Kite is a very well made hentai/action combo with a nasty misogynistic undercurrent.
 Again, explicit sexual content isn't reason enough to write a film off, but Kite's scenes are so unnecessarily graphic and intentionally lurid (rape filmed as erotica) that it destroys the illusion that the rest of the movie is intended as anything but shock cinema.
 This is one of those rare cases where the edited version is the better one.
 (Unless, of course, you're watching for the adult content.)

-Leaving that aside, Kite is still one heck of an action movie.
+If, however, you leave all that aside, Kite is certainly one heck of an action movie.
 I'm a fan of over-the-top action, and it includes one of the most spectacular action sequences I've ever seen, with the uncommonly realistic visuals making it seem all the wilder.
 The art, characteristic of Umetsu's works, is slick and unique: angular, more-realistic-than-average character designs, interesting clothing and hardware, and detailed, refined linework.
-The frame rate in the animation may be a bit low for something so good looking, but it is more than sufficient to make the fluent character animation work.
+The frame rate in the animation may be a bit low for something so attractive, but it is more than sufficient to make the fluent character animation work.
 Top marks go to the action choreography, and the explosions are second to none.

 The acting in the dub is mostly solid; Kite and her companion sound as good as you could ask for, and the two older men are also well acted, if a little overblown at times.
 Unfortunately, there are a few very weak minor characters that drag my overall impression of the acting down a notch.